Kanegraffiti/LessonPlans/Basic Science/Week3_Basic_Science_Lesson_Plan_JSS1-3.md

 - Organisms living together may share **body coverings**, **ways of feeding**, **movement styles**, and **behavioural habits**.
 - These shared features help them **survive** and **raise their young** successfully.
 - When a habitat changes, organisms may **adapt, migrate, or die** if they cannot cope.
+- Create a comparison chart showing **habitat, shared characteristic, and survival benefit** to connect each idea clearly.
+- Notice that even small differences—like the shape of a beak or type of leaves—tell us how organisms meet their needs in the same environment.

 ### Assignment